xyliatgithub/IntroInfoSec-2025/lab1/README.md

 # Lab Assignment 1

 In this lab assignment, you will need to complete the XSS lab module in the SEED Labs using Ubuntu 20.04 VM (for Intel/AMD Machines).
 You will learn to code and attack a vulnerable social media application, which has already been installed in the VM.
 Coding experience is recommended, so you might want to work with someone with computer science backgrounds.

 ## Environment Setup

+### Intel/AMD Machines x86-64

+1. Install VirtualBox first, https://www.virtualbox.org/ if you do not have it already.
+(Note: VirtualBox is available for most consumer computers, If you have trouble with this step, we encourage you to find a solution by yourself)
+2. VM setup instructions (read very carefully): https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md
-Go to [Lab Environment Setup page](https://seedsecuritylabs.org/labsetup.html) to install the pre-built VM image (Ubuntu 20.04 VM 64 bits).
+3. Go to [Lab Environment Setup page](https://seedsecuritylabs.org/labsetup.html) to install the pre-built VM image (for Ubuntu 20.04 VM 64 bits).
 You cannot work on it directly on your personal machine.
+4. After building the VM, you can start the VM and log in with the username and password provided in the lab setup page.
+5. Download the lab specific zip file (Labsetup.zip) from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Web/Web_XSS_Elgg/).
+You can download it directly on the VM or download it on your host machine and transfer it to the VM using the shared folder feature of VirtualBox.
+6. Unzip the setup file and start your lab.

+### Apple Silicon Machines ARM64

-- Install VirtualBox first, if you do not have it already.
-(Note: VirtualBox is available for most consumer computers, but there may be some exceptions for certain hardware architectures, such as Apple products with Apple Silicon.
-If you have trouble with this step, we encourage you to find a solution by yourself.
-You may get a free copy of VMware Fusion or use a computer in our lab.)
+1. Install VMware Fusion first, https://blogs.vmware.com/teamfusion/2024/05/fusion-pro-now-available-free-for-personal-use.html if you do not have it already.
+(Note: VMware Fusion is available for Apple Silicon M chiip Macs, If you have trouble with this step, we encourage you to find a solution by yourself)
-- Note there are differences in the environment setup and the lab specific steps.
-- VM setup instructions (read very carefully): https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md
+2. VM setup instructions (read very carefully): https://github.com/seed-labs/seed-labs/blob/master/lab-setup/apple-arm/seedvm-fusion.md
+3. Go to [Lab Environment Setup page](https://seedsecuritylabs.org/labsetup.html) to install the pre-built VM image (for Ubuntu 20.04 VM 64 bits).
+You cannot work on it directly on your personal machine.
+4. After building the VM, you can start the VM and log in with the username and password provided in the lab setup page.
+5. Download the lab specific zip file (Labsetup-arm.zip) from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Web/Web_XSS_Elgg/).
+You can download it directly on the VM or download it on your host machine and transfer it to the VM using the shared folder feature of VMware Fusion.
+6. Unzip the setup file and start your lab.

 ## Cross-Site Scripting (XSS) Attack Lab (50 points)